 Combining project-level and supplier-level data highlights certain areas where the companies involved contribute strongly to both frameworks.

-For a detailed look at how the companies involved deliver to the LSF and the SDGS see Table 2, page 14 of the Steel Industry Contribution Framework here
+For a detailed look at how the companies involved deliver to the LSF and the SDGS see the full case study here.

 However, as an overarching summary, the case study shows that through selecting New Zealand suppliers of steel products for this building, the project has contributed to wellbeing in New Zealand through: